thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 If you're unfamiliar with the term LLM...

-An LLM is the part of an agent responsible for generating output in response to some input
+An LLM is the part of an agent we would most likely call it's brain...

 At the time of recording, most LLM systems are designed to receive and generate text but some are starting to be capable of accepting other forms of data as well...

-The details of how an LLM works can be explored outside of this video if interested...
+The details of how an LLM works can be explored outside of this video if your interested...

+For our purposes, we will be calling an LLM powered by OpenAI via their API each time an agent in our crew need to perform a task assigned to it...

 Connecting our CrewAI project with OpenAI is simple.